ieepirzy/PhySiLight-Tools/README.md

 # PhySiLight-Tools
 A Collection of various programs, tools and utilities I have developed over the course of my physics studies.

-### Currently relevant information you might want to know:
-A growing collection of small programs, tools, and utilities built during my physics undergrad — mostly in Python.
->I am at the end of my 1st year BSc in physics, so don't expect anything mind blowing.\
->I don't claim to know the full ins and outs of everything that I use.\
->I primarily build these tools in Python.

 ## 🤔 About
 >This repository is intended to grow as I develop and use more software tools during the course of my physics studies.
 >
->Will include all sorts of programs, from data-analysis to physics simulations.
+>Will include all sorts of programs, from data-analysis to physics simulations.\
+>Functioning kind of like a miniature digital library
 >
 >📜 **Licensed under MIT (with commercial use restrictions).
 See LICENSE for details.**